pongrapee-ssru/mt-guide1/README.md

 # All-in-one branch
-- Use a submit button which generates a "submit" event when clicked.
-Requires an event listener in JS.
+- Use a normal button that calls a function in JS.
 - Use media query to add a breakpoint.
 - Everything is included in a single HTML file:
   - DOM